tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

 # T-cell invigoration to tumour burden ratio associated with anti-PD-1 response
 ## Abstract
 ### Background
- - monotherapies based on PD-1 (programmed cell death) blockade (i.e. T cell reinvigoration) have been successful in durably treating some but not most melanoma patients
+ - monotherapies based on PD-1 (programmed cell death) blockade (i.e. to reinvigorate exhausted tumor-specific T cells) have been successful in durably treating some but not most melanoma patients
  - pre-existing T cell infiltration into tumor, presence of PD-L1 in tumors can be used as indicators of clinical responses (**guessing positive and negative prognosis respectively without PD-1 blockade treatment and both positive for PD-1 blockade**), although these indicators are not optimal, **need for better predictors of PD-1 blockade treatment effectiveness**
 ### Gap in field
  - immune blood profiling based understanding of PD-1 blockade mechanisms